-A cousin of the cobbler, this dessert is served at the Four Swallows restaurant on Bainbridge Island, Washington.
+A cousin of the cobbler, this summery dessert came to us from the now shuttered Four Swallows restaurant on Bainbridge Island, Washington.

 2 tbsp. unsalted butter, cut into 1⁄2" cubes, chilled, plus 8 tbsp. melted and more for greasing

 1⁄2 cup dry white wine

 To make crumb topping, combine 1⁄4 cup flour, 1⁄4 cup sugar, and the 2 tbsp. of chilled cubed butter in the bowl of a food processor and process until mixture takes on texture of coarse bread crumbs, about 10 seconds.
 Refrigerate for 30 minutes.

 Heat oven to 350°.
 Grease eight 6 oz. ramekins with butter and dust with flour; set aside.
 In a medium bowl, whisk remaining flour, baking powder, and salt; set aside.
 In a large measuring cup, whisk together melted butter and wine; set aside.
 In a large bowl, whisk together remaining sugar, vanilla, and eggs until pale and thick, about 2 minutes.
 Add wine mixture to eggs and whisk until smooth.
 Add flour mixture; mix until just combined.
 Divide batter between ramekins and top each with berries.
 Sprinkle reserved crumb topping evenly over berries.
 Put ramekins on a baking sheet and bake until golden brown and bubbly, about 1 hour.
 Transfer to a rack and let cool for 20 minutes; serve with scoops of ice cream on top.